 The race may be cancelled if the level is rising rapidly above the preferred race lines, or conditions degrade the safety or integrity of the event.

-The final course will determine if it will be possible to view the race from both Great Falls, VA and the Great Falls Overlook, C&O National Historical Park, MD.
-Check back here the week of the race for a final recommendation.
-We encourage spectators to view the race from one of the 3 overlooks at Great Falls, VA.
-There is only one overlook at the C&O National Historical Park (Great Falls, MD)
+CENTER LINES: Viewable from either side of the river.
+We encourage spectators to view the race from one of the overlooks at Great Falls Park, VA.
+There is only one overlook at the C&O National Historical Park (Great Falls Park, MD).

 Plan to arrive early—depending on the number of park visitors and spectators, there can be a line that forms at the entrance to the park.
 In addition, some of the prime viewing areas fill up quickly.